- Read key information to help your students in their preparation and on the exam day

 ARSM Harp repertoire is for the pedal harp only; however, candidates can play one work on the non-pedal harp (see ‘can I play more than one instrument’ below).

-We may request a copy of your certificate or other supporting documentation.
+We may request a copy of your student's certificate or other supporting documentation.
 If documentation cannot be provided when requested, or if a candidate is found to not have one of the specific qualifications listed above, their exam entry will be rejected without refund of the fee.

 No, candidates don’t need a music theory qualification to take ARSM.
 As long as they have a qualification on the alternative qualifications list (see above) then they meet the requirement for ARSM.